Novalnet-AG/payum-payment-integration-novalnet/README.md

 # Payum Payment Integration by Novalnet

-Payum is one of the most popular bug-free solution that has over 1 000 000 downloads already.
-It is friendly for all top PHP frameworks and was successfully installed and tested by thousands of developers worldwide.
-Reduce Your Development Time with Payum integrating more than 50 payment services simultaneously.
+Payum is one of the most popular bug-free solution that was downloaded by one million users.
+It is compatible with all top PHP frameworks and used by wide range of developers worldwide.
+Faster integration and deployment of over 50 payment services simultaneously.

 ## Advantages
 -   Easy configuration for all payment methods